bitcoin-core/btcdeb/doc/tapscript-example.md

 This document is an early draft describing one process with which you can create, from scratch, your own Tapscript output, fund it, and then spend one of its paths.

+Note: you should start out at [the tap utility version of this document](tapscript-example-with-tap.md) unless you want to know the nitty gritty details.

 ## Scenario

 We will base the approach on a simple [HTLC](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts)-like contract between Alice and Bob, kind of like a Lightning channel.
 In old-style Bitcoin, this might look something like this: